valteriomon/AZ-scan/README.md

     - Preview scan
     - Checkbox "Guardar posición"
         - Acts as save, turns off on manual index change
+    - State not saving until you scan again, so "next" is last when you reopen
+    - Right click option, open editor
+    - Split in-viewer options into a new class
+    - Image viewer: Left click - Zoom out
+        - Add quick rotate and save
+    - Skip A side
 - P1
     - Edit scan > Parallel to scan program (crop while scanning > Go back and forth between scans?)
         - Crop